 What often creates conflict is the term “reasonable”.
 What is reasonable to one parent (like braces) may not be reasonable to another?
 How will the Court decide this issue?
 How are these costs allocated between the parents?

 Generally, there is a rebuttable presumption that amounts actually paid for the children’s uninsured healthcare needs are reasonable.
 Based on the presumption of reasonableness, parents should think twice before refusing to share in a cost.
 This is especially so in light of the fact a parent may obtain an award for lawyer fees and costs if the Court finds a party acted without reasonable cause regarding their obligations for the children’s uninsured health care costs.

-How are expenses paid as between the parties?
+How are expenses paid between the parties?
 Generally, these costs are shared 50/50 unless either parent requests a different apportionment and presents documentation demonstrating a different apportionment would be more appropriate.
-If there is great disparity between the parties’ net disposable incomes the lesser earning party should consider asking for an alternate allocation.
+If there is a great disparity between the parties’ net disposable incomes the lesser earning party should consider asking for an alternate allocation.

 2. Child Care Costs.

 Your child is also entitled to additional support for child care related to employment or reasonably necessary to education or training for employment skills.
 It should be noted that there is no requirement for reasonableness regarding child care costs related to employment.
 Thus, actual costs may be ordered.

 Regarding allocation, generally, the costs are divided 50/50 between the parties.
 However, like health care costs, if there is a large disparity in the parties’ incomes the lesser earning party should consider asking for a different allocation.

 There are also two types of discretionary add-ons.
 The Court is not required to order the parties to share these costs, however, parents should absolutely ask for them.